-Collateral is required for demand and time deposits and certificates of deposit not covered by FDIC insurance.
-Obligations that may be pledged as collateral are obligations of the United States and its agencies and obligations of the State and its municipalities and districts.
+Collateral is required for demand deposit accounts, time deposit accounts and certificates of deposit at 100% of all deposits not covered by FDIC insurance.
+The School District has entered into custodial agreements with the various banks which hold their deposits.
+These agreements authorize the obligations that may be pledged as collateral.
+Such obligations include, among other instruments, obligations of the United States and its agencies and obligations of the State and its municipal and school district subdivisions.